Priscilla Paine Van der Poel Professor of Art

 |Send E-mail||Office: Hillyer 215||Phone: 585-3137|

 Dana Leibsohn earned her B.A. from Bryn Mawr College with a major in Anthropology.
 For her M.A.
 (University of Colorado) and her Ph.D.
 (UCLA), she turned to Art History.
-Her research addresses both indigenous visual culture in colonial Latin America and trans-Pacific trade in the early modern period.
-She has published on indigenous maps and manuscripts, hybridity in colonial visual culture, and the trade between China and Mexico.
+Her current research taps the insights of both fields, focusing on both indigenous visual culture in colonial Latin America and trans-Pacific trade in the early modern period.
+She has published on indigenous maps and manuscripts, hybridity in colonial visual culture, the trade between China and Mexico, and the early modern history of Manila.